amussey/hex-to-rgb.js/README.md

-# hex-to-rgb.js: Hex to RGB Conversion Functions
+# Hex to RGB Conversion Functions

-This is a small set of functions that can be used for converting CSS strings back and forth from hex to RGB/RGBA.
+This is a small set of Javascript functions that can be used for converting CSS strings back and forth from hex and RGB/RGBA.

 ## Usage